 The Middle School Gifted Services are designed to offer a continuum of services to meet the diverse needs of gifted students.
 A variety of service delivery options are available for students within the Middle School Gifted Services dependent upon students’ individual needs and interests.
 Students can participate in a pull-out class designed with planned learning experiences.
 These lessons will occur during non-instructional class periods.

-Students who opt not to participate in the pull-out classes will be offered consultative services with the Gifted Support Teacher who will monitor progress and adjustment at the middle school level.
-These consultative services will be offered at a minimum of four times per academic year.
+Students who opt not to participate in the pull-out classes will be offered independent goal setting/consultative services with the Gifted Support Teacher who will monitor progress and adjustment at the middle school level.
+These services will be offered at a minimum of four times per academic year.

 The High School Gifted Services are designed to offer a continuum of services to meet the diverse needs of gifted students.
 A variety of service delivery options are available for students within the High School Gifted Services dependent upon students’ individual needs and interests.

-Students will be offered consultative services with the Gifted Support Teacher who will monitor progress and adjustment at the high school level.
+Students will be offered independent goal setting/consultative services with the Gifted Support Teacher who will monitor progress and adjustment at the high school level.
 Included in this service will be the creation of a student portfolio in preparation for college visitations.
-These consultative services will be offered at a minimum of three times per academic year.
+These goal setting/consultative services will be offered at a minimum of three times per academic year.